bestadamdagoat/txVanityPlateChecker/README.md

 - The default wait time is 3 seconds.
 Set it to whatever you want in `config.ini` by editing `sleeptime`.

+- EXE releases will always be based off of the main branch.

-- Maintainer Notes:
+- Developer/Maintainer Notes:
      - Main Branch requires a PR and will only be updated after a few commits to dev.
 All important issues with main/important updates must require a PR.
      - Dev Branch gets updated frequently.
-All commits/issue fixes must be pushed to dev first.
+All updates/mini issue fixes must be pushed to dev first.

 ## UPCOMING FEATURES:
 NOTE: If you want to see the latest planned features/progress on them, go to the Issues tab and sort by the tag [enhancement](https://github.com/bestadamdagoat/txVanityPlateChecker/labels/enhancement).